Appiah/socialinvites.github.io/android_core.md

     initializeLibrary(ClientMobileApplication application, String defaultMessageId, InfobipAccountCredentials ibCredentials)

 from *SocialInvitesManager* class.
-This method gives *IllegalArgumentException* if any of the parameters is null or an empty string.
+This method throws *IllegalArgumentException* if any of parameters is null or an empty string.

     SocialInvitesManager.initializeLibrary(application, "default_message_id_abc123", ibCredentials);

-At any moment you can check if the library has been initialized by calling the `isLibraryInitialized()` method.
-If it is not, the method will initialize it.
+You can check if the library has been initialized at any moment by calling the `isLibraryInitialized()` method which will also initialize it if not previously initialized.

 Usage example:

     ClientMobileApplication application = new ClientMobileApplication("application_key_abc123", "application_secret_abc123");
     InfobipAccountCredentials ibCredentials = new InfobipAccountCredentials("infobip_username", "infobip_password");

     if (!SocialInvitesManager.isLibraryInitialized()) {
         SocialInvitesManager.initializeLibrary(application, "default_message_id_abc123", ibCredentials);
     }

 #### Sender ID ####

-In order to send an invitation you must set the Sender ID.
+In order to send the invitation you must set the Sender ID.

-The sender ID could either be a certain MSISDN (e.g. user's MSISDN - phone number) or an alphanumeric ID.
-If you decide to use the alphanumeric ID you have to take care of its length - max length of the alphanumeric sender ID is 11 characters.
+The Sender ID could either be an MSISDN (e.g. user's MSISDN - phone number) or an alphanumeric ID.
+If you decide to use the alphanumeric ID you have to take care of its length – the max length of an alphanumeric ID is 11 characters.
 The method which is used for setting the Sender ID is `setSenderId(String senderId)`.
-If the Sender ID is null or an empty string, *IllegalArgumentException* will be given.
+If senderId is null or an empty string, *IllegalArgumentException* will be given.

 Usage example:

     SocialInvitesManager.setSenderId("sender_id");

-If you want to use the user's MSISDN as a sender ID, you can use the *SocialInvitesManager* method `fetchMsisdn()` which tries to get MSISDN from the user's mobile phone.
+If you want to use user's MSISDN as the Sender ID, you can use *SocialInvitesManager* method `fetchMsisdn()` which tries to obtain the MSISDN from the user's mobile phone.
 Be aware that this method **will not return the MSISDN in every case**.
-It returns either MSISDN or null if fetching MSISDN is not possible on that device.
-If you use this method, you will have to handle *CannotFetchUserMSISDNException* if the user's MSISDN is not found on the phone.
-A recommendation for you is to try to fetch user's MSISDN, but you need to have a mechanism for getting the user's phone number.
-You can use Infobip’s 2-Factor Authentication solution (2FA).
+It returns either the MSISDN or null if fetching the MSISDN is not possible on that device.
+By using this method, you will have to handle *CannotFetchUserMSISDNException* if the user's MSISDN is not found on phone.
+Recommendation for you is to try to fetch the user's MSISDN and to have some mechanism for obtaining the user's phone number.
+You can use Infobip’s 2-Factor Authentication (2FA).

 Usage example: